teachingasart/2019/Assignments/week1/curriculum.md

 # Learning Objectives

 During this academic year, students will:
-* learn to collaborate with fellow students and develop
 * learn to express their own ideas and opinions through making their own choices pertaining to their educational interests.
+* learn to collaborate with fellow students and develop the social skills required.
+* learn to be responsible of their own education.
+* learn to be self-driven to motivate their personal studies.
-* learn to
+* learn to place their academic interest within a larger scope of practice.

 # Learning Outcome
-Through the pursuit of the curriculum, students will
+Through the pursuit of the curriculum, students will be able to:
+* gain a deeper interest in their primary subject of choice, allowing them to be able to make a more informed choice for ther GCE Advanced Level studies next year.
+* be able to conduct self-driven studies, that are not necessarily monitored by teachers.
+* gain a "university-like" experience, preparing them for more liberal style of learning.